 I love doing new and different things in my own city.
 To get me in the “Christmas Spirit“, I visited Radio City Music Hall to view the Radio City Christmas Spectacular.
 It was my first time in Radio City Music Hall.
 As you enter the venue, there is a gorgeous grand chandelier I have ever seen.
 Catered to children, it isn’t a long show; about an hour and a half or so.

-I was able to get a discount through my job.
-(If your job has plumb benefits or working advantage, look into it.
-You may get a good deal for shows and attractions in and out of your city).
+I was able to get a discount from my job’s benefits program.
 My seats were in the 3rd Mezzanine.
 There were Orchestra and Balcony-level tickets available, I just didn’t want to pay that price.
 If I went with the kids, I probably would have purchased it as I do for Disney on Ice each year.
 They suggest no flash photography or video once you’re inside.

 As a dancer, I admired their precision more than anything.
-Every move was literally on synch.
+Every move was literally in synch.
 They included tap, ballet, jazz and even hip-hop moves in the choreography.
 My absolute favorite was the Parade of the Wooden Soldier segment.
 The girl that portrayed Clara in The Nutcracker did a good job as well.

 Have you seen the Radio City Christmas Spectacular?